Ploom History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Plumm, Plumme, Plum, Plume, Ploom, Ploum, Ploume and many more.

 Early Notables of the Ploom family (pre 1700)

-in 1769.
-"In 1718, Thomas Hesketh joined in the sale of the hall...
-Another 85 words (6 lines of text) are included under the topic Early Ploom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Ploom Notables in all our PDF Extended History products and printed products wherever possible.